Fourth Stimulus Check: Is Another Relief Payment Coming?

 The American Families Plan includes 12 weeks of paid family leave that could reach as high as $4,000 per month, depending on a worker’s income.
 It also boosts the Child and Dependent Care Tax Credit and places a ceiling on the cost of childcare for many families.
 The plan sets aside $200 billion for universal preschool.
 In addition to helping working parents pay for childcare, the plan hopes to allow more parents to return to the workforce.

-Additional money in people’s pockets from the American Jobs Plan and American Families Plan is still hypothetical, of course.
-Both plans must first find their way through Congress.MORE NEWS: Child Tax Credit: How Much Will You Get Each Month?
+Additional money in people’s pockets from any proposed plan is still hypothetical, of course.
+Nothing has found its way through Congress yet.MORE NEWS: Child Tax Credit: How Much Will You Get Each Month?

 First published Monday, June 7, 2021 at 3:11 p.m.
 ET.